agastya-nath123/chat_app_load_balancing/README.md

 A real-time group chat application that allows multiple users to communicate simultaneously through a common chat room using WebSockets.

-The application uses client-side cryptographic keys for message authentication, AES-GCM for message confidentiality and integrity, and HTTPS/WSS for secure communication between clients and the server.
+The application uses client-side cryptographic keys for message authentication, AES-GCM for message confidentiality and integrity, HTTPS/WSS for secure communication, and a Go-based load balancer to distribute WebSocket connections across multiple Python backend servers.

 ## Creator: